-The branch achieves this through speaking on behalf of young children to parents, governments, educators, carers and the community.
+The Victorian branch achieves this through speaking on behalf of young children to parents, governments, educators, carers and the community.
 We are committed to promoting high standards of practice in the early childhood sector and contribute to and comment on policy that effect young children and their families.

 To view the ECA Victoria Branch Constitution please click here.

-Acknowledgement to Country
+Acknowledgement of Country

 We would like to acknowledge the traditional owners and custodians of the land and waterways and pay our respects to Elders past and present and to all Aboriginal and Torres Strait Islander people.

 We must reflect upon the significance to true reconciliation for all of ECA’s work for all children and particularly for Aboriginal children and their families.